SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/capturing-payments/events-fees.md

 ![event fee configuration](../images/sea_eventfee_configuration.png)

-The Event Fee and Event Fee Additional fields allow you to set and can be useful for internal processing, if you need split fees for event cost and a donation, for example.
+The Event Fee and Event Fee Additional fields can be useful for internal processing, if you need split fees for event cost and a donation, for example.
 Your registrants will see the full cost of the event on the first page of registration.
 See image below.

 ![event fee registratin](../images/sea_label_eventfee.png)